module Algebra.Ring.Module.Category {} (R : Ring ) where

 neg-is-linear-map {f = f} fp .linear r s t =

-Finally, if the base ring RR is commutative, then linear maps are also closed under pointwise scalar multiplication:
+Finally, if the base ring is commutative, then linear maps are also closed under pointwise scalar multiplication:

 ⋆-is-linear-map